UBC-MDS/DSCI-532_2024_1_TBtracker/data/reports/m1_proposal.md

 The second dataset summarizes the TB incidence estimates for 215 countries (missing data for 'Netherlands Antilles', 'Serbia & Montenegro') aggregated by **Age, Sex and Risk factors** for the year 2022.
 Age: '0-14', '0-4', '15-24', '15plus', '18plus', '25-34', '35-44', '45-54', '5-14', '55-64', '65plus' Sex: ‘female’, ‘male’ Risk factors: alc=Harmful use of alcohol; dia=Diabetes; hiv=HIV; smk=Smoking; und=Undernourishment.
 Finally, we want to visualize other global risk factors associated with TB as measured by the incidence estimates.
 Unfortunately, since we only have this data for 2022, we will not be able to look at the effects of these risk factors over time.

+Additional data that would be useful for us would be the rate of drug-resistant TB, as the treatment schedule and types of drugs needed differs depending on the type of drug-resistance (Mase SR, Chorba T., 2019).
+It would also be helpful to have the prevalence rate of latent TB in the population - Since active cases are often seen in individuals with pre-existing latent infections.
+For example, more than 80% of cases in the US result from latent TB infection (CDC, 2022).
+Unfortunately this is not something that can be inferred directly from the available data on incidence and mortality, as this is only a measurement of the active cases.

 **References**:

+Mase SR, Chorba T. Treatment of Drug-Resistant Tuberculosis.
+Clin Chest Med.
+2019 Dec;40(4):775-795. doi: 10.1016/j.ccm.2019.08.002.
+PMID: 31731984; PMCID: PMC7000172.

 Bell, L., & Noursadeghi, M. (2017).
 Pathogenesis of HIV-1 and Mycobacterium tuberculosis co-infection. *Nature Reviews Microbiology*, *16*(2), 80–90. https://doi.org/10.1038/nrmicro.2017.128

 TB Alliance (n.d). https://www.tballiance.org/

 WHO.
 (2019).
 Tuberculosis. https://www.who.int/health-topics/tuberculosis#tab=tab_1

+CDC (2022).
+Latent TB Infection in the United States – Published Estimates. https://www.cdc.gov/tb/statistics/ltbi.htm